Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

     ``` commandline
     export PWD=my_pwd
     ```
-    See section [environment-based configuration](#attribute-in-an-environment-variable) for more details.
+    See section [Attribute in an env variable](#attribute-in-an-env-variable) for more details.

 # Override using explicit TOML file